VCSW® Womens Work: “And You Are Still There” How Woman Understand, Support Each Other, and Endure.

 My mother, my monster, and me.

 We behave ourselves into being.
 Most behavior comes from not being seen, first by our parents, second by our teachers, third by ourselves, fourth by our partners and our friends.
 In this way, life is a series of birth canals.
 The shape of our experiences, and how we interpret them and then integrate them into our deep self, helps form who we are, our being, who we give birth to as adult women, fully formed.

-In this 3-day class we will develop coping skills to help us navigate zones of annihilation, and identify the behavior that comes from our mother, or our monster, or our shadow and explore, together, the way of integration so we may stand as our true self, as ‘me.’
+We will develop coping skills to help us navigate zones of annihilation, and identify the behavior that comes from our mother, or our monster, our our shadow selves and explore, together, the way of integration so we may stand as our true self, as “me.”

 We will practice listening, touching, reliving and receiving as ways of deepening our connection to the river of our life.

 Through movement, touch, silence, bodywork and play we will hold witness to how our bodies remember what they have received, or did not receive, in the lives we have led, until now.

 A handful of the topics we will work with are:

 Brain, Mind, and Body in the healing of trauma